Luis Jiménez (sculptor)

-Luis Alfonso Jiménez Jr. (July 30, 1940 – June 13, 2006) was an American sculptor of Mexican descent.
-Known for portraying Hispanic-American themes, his works have been displayed at the Smithsonian and at Denver International Airport.
+Luis Alfonso Jiménez Jr. (July 30, 1940 – June 13, 2006) was an American sculptor and graphic artist of Mexican descent who identified as a Chicano.
+He was known for portraying Mexican, Southwestern, Hispanic-American, and general themes in his public commissions, some of which are site specific.
+The most famous of these is Blue Mustang.
+Jiménez died in an industrial accident during its construction.
+It was commissioned by the Denver International Airport and completed after his death.

+His most extensive exhibition, a retrospective called Luis Jiménez: Man on Fire, which had 331 works, opened at The Albuquerque Museum in New Mexico in 1994.
+It was subsequently seen at the Smithsonian's National Museum of American Art in Washington, D.C.
+Luis Jiménez: Working Class Heroes: Images from a Popular Culture, another large exhibition, opened at The Dallas Museum of Art in 1997, from where it traveled to other national venues.

 Education

-Born in El Paso, Texas, he worked at his father's neon sign studio as a child.
+Born in El Paso, Texas, he worked at his father's neon sign studio as a child, which prepared him to make public art.

 He studied art and architecture at the University of Texas in Austin and El Paso, earning a bachelor's degree in 1964.
 He moved to New York City in 1966 after completing his post-graduate work at Ciudad Universitaria, Mexico City, D.F.

 He became an accomplished artist and taught art at the University of Arizona and later the University of Houston.